 As noted above, one of the three pillars of value creation that structures the Company's strategic business approach are strategic partnerships.
 At the center of such pillar is the Company's AI Discovery Platform.

 In June 2023, the Company entered into a research collaboration with the National Institute of Allergy and Infectious Diseases ("NIAID"), a component of the National Institutes of Health ("NIH"), to investigate the potential of the Company's patented AI-driven epitope steering platform for the development of a vaccine for Lassa fever, a sometimes fatal viral disease endemic to parts of West Africa.
+Under the collaboration, the Company worked with the NIAID's Vaccine Research Center to determine whether using the Company's AI Discovery Platform to steer immunity toward viral epitopes identified by the vaccine center's researchers could offer advantages over other vaccine development approaches.
+The Company designed ten engineered epitopes for the collaboration, which were screened for binding to three known Lassa fever neutralizing antibodies, alongside the NIAID 's Vaccines Research Center's internal epitope designs.
+Importantly, the Company's engineered epitopes showed binding to the Lassa neutralizing antibodies and were among the top-ranked hits regarding expression, an important consideration for cost-effective vaccine production.
+While the NIAID elected not to proceed with joint optimization of the lead hits, the Company enhanced its discovery process as a result of the collaboration, incorporating diffusion-based generative AI models into its engineered epitope designs.
+The new models are already contributing to the Company's pipeline development and are being used with current partners.

 During the first quarter FY 2024, the Company entered into a collaboration with a partner to license the use of the Company's AI Discovery Platform to assist such partner with two targets of interest.
 During the second quarter FY 2024, the Company entered into a collaboration with a large pharmaceutical company to assist such partner by using the Company's patented AI-driven epitope steering platform to assist with one "hard to develop" molecule.
-The Company continues to seek out opportunities for future collaborations using the Company's AI Discovery Platform.